-Credible pathways to potential harm that were considered included exposure of people or desirable animals to the GM plant material, potential for persistence or dispersal of the GMOs, and transfer of the introduced genetic material to canola, Indian mustard and related plants outside the field trial.
-Potential harms associated with these pathways included toxicity or allergenicity to people, toxicity to desirable animals, and environmental harms due to weediness.
+Credible pathways to potential harm that were considered included exposure of people or other desirable organisms to the GM plant material, potential for persistence or dispersal of the GMOs, and transfer of the introduced genetic material to canola, Indian mustard, and related plants outside the field trial.
+Potential harms associated with these pathways included toxicity or allergenicity to people, toxicity to other desirable organisms, and environmental harms due to weediness.